metomic/blog/_posts/2019-04-05-the-most-devastating-pixel-on-the-internet.md

 ---
 layout: post
 title:  "The Most Devastating Pixel on The Internet"
+description: "How Facebook Pixels work.
+Cookie is dropped then advertisements are optimised to your user profile.
+No longer anonymous if you use Facebook"
 categories: "Explainer"
 author: "Richard Vibert"
 author_description: 'Cofounder & CEO, Metomic'